wp-plugins/advertising-manager/readme.txt

 As a general rule the version X.Y.Z increments Z with bugfixes, Y with additional features, and X with major overhaul.

+* **3.3.11** Added 'advman' to all variables which reside in the wordpress scope, to ensure that they do not stomp on other plugins
 * **3.3.10** Added Chitika support, added counter support, fixed regex for ad in posts
 * **3.3.9** Public beta - rotating ads, Adify support, much bug fixing and code restructuring
 * **3.3.4** First alpha version that is separate from Adsense Manager